moritz-wundke/Boost-for-Android/README.md

 # Boost for Android
 Boost for android is a set of tools to compile the main part of the [Boost C++ Libraries](http://www.boost.org/) for the Android platform.

-To compile Boost for Android you must use the customized NDK provided by [Dmitry Moskalchuk aka CrystaX](http://www.crystax.net/android/ndk.php)
+To compile Boost for Android you must use the customized NDK r4b provided by [Dmitry Moskalchuk aka CrystaX](http://www.crystax.net/android/ndk.php)

-The port and it's toolset iare still in alpha but will be improoved
+Or you may download [official NDK r5b](http://developer.android.com), however it will crash on pre-2.2 devices, the latest NDK r5 from CrystaX does not have this bug.

 # Quick Start